unisonweb/oss-transcripts/README.md

 @unison/base/main> find
 ```

+## Code style conventions

+If your library has specific naming or code style conventions that may be useful for code-completion agents to follow, for example, "everything prefixed with an underscore in this library should be considered an implementation detail", please mention them here.

 ## Code examples

 The `find` command in the previous section will have listed the contents of the library, take note of the last numbered argument in the list and use it in the `edit` command below.